TempestAethel/GenAI/Games/Memory-Recall/README.md

 - **Customization Options**: Tailor the game to suit your preferences with varying item counts and guessing limits, making it as easy or challenging as you want! 🔧

-## 🌐 Play Now!

-Ready to put your memory to the test?
-Try the game here: [Memory Recall Game](https://tempestaethel.github.io/Memory-Recall/)

 ---